team-fire-nomz/fire-nomz-backend-ac/README.md

 PUT /recipes/id/

 {
 	"title": "Cheesteak!!",
 	"version_number": "2",
-    "ingredients": "1 Italian Roll, and MEAT nomz!!", "recipe": "Fry up the meat n pop it in the roll."
+	"ingredients": "1 Italian Roll, and MEAT nomz!!", "recipe_steps": "Fry up the meat n pop it in the roll."
 }
 ```